alexkoppswe/OpenSourcePlayer/README.md

 # 🎬 Open Source Media Player

 A customizable and feature-rich media player for web applications.
+Without any dependencies and modular design.

 ## 🚀 Features